svidmar/PureAPI_DOI_corrector/README.md

   pip install requests pandas tqdm openpyxl
   ```
 - API key with **read and write** access to the Pure API.
 - Excel file containing UUIDs with a column named `UUID`.
+Can be easily generated using the reporting module in Pure.

 ## Usage